Home/Software Reviews/TDO (The Digital Office)

 • True paperless office from registration to referral communication

-• Referral tracking and GP communication tools are best-in-class for specialty practices
+• Referral tracking and GP communication tools are strong for specialty practices

 • Responsive, knowledgeable support team that understands endo